 Guinea pigs are often full of energy during the day.
 But since most of us sleep at night, we wonder if they are nocturnal creatures because sometimes we can hear them making some noises.

 Are guinea pigs nocturnal?
-Guinea pigs are not nocturnal and they aren’t even diurnal.
-Nocturnal animals are active only at night while they sleep during the day and vice versa diurnal animals are active during the day and sleep at night.
 Guinea pigs are crepuscular animals rather than nocturnal or diurnal.
-Crepuscular animals are active at the time of the day just before the sun goes down, or just after the sun rises, when the light is not so bright.
+Crepuscular animals are active at the time of the day just before the sun goes down, or just after the sun rises when the light is not so bright.
 In short, guinea pigs are most active during dusk and dawn.
-Guinea pigs are active during the day, but they also take breaks for napping.
+They are active during the day, but they also take breaks for napping.

-Well, we’re going to examine their night behavior in this article, so be sure to put your guinea pig in your lap and read it out loud, so he can learn something new about himself.
+In this article, we’re going to examine their night behavior so you can learn something new about them.
 Let’s start!

 While most nocturnal animals have their senses adapted to nighttime, some are functioning well in both conditions.
 The number one animal that can do both is a cat.
 They can successfully hunt during both the day and during the night.